Mimetes splendidus

-Mimetes splendidus or splendid pagoda is an evergreen, rather sparsely branching, upright shrub of up to 2½ m (8 ft) high from the family Proteaceae.
+Mimetes splendidus or splendid pagoda is an evergreen, rather sparsely branching, upright shrub of up to 2.5 m (8 ft) high from the family Proteaceae.
 It has broadly lance-shaped to oval, silvery-hairy leaves with three or four teeth crowded at the tip.
 It has cylinder-shaped inflorescences that consists of many heads, each containing eleven to thirteen flowers, in the axils of the highest leaves.
 These leaves form a hood over a lower flowerhead and are flushed orangy pink.
 It flowers during winter, from early May to September.
 It is an endemic species that is restricted to the south face of the coastal mountains of the Western Cape province of South Africa.

 Description

-Mimetes splendidus is an evergreen, rather sparsely branching, upright shrub of up to 2½ m (8 ft) high, which develops from a single trunk of up to 6 cm (2½ in) thick that is covered by a thin, grey bark with a smooth surface except for the horizontal striping.
+Mimetes splendidus is an evergreen, rather sparsely branching, upright shrub of up to 2.5 m (8 ft) high, which develops from a single trunk of up to 6 cm (2.5 in) thick that is covered by a thin, grey bark with a smooth surface except for the horizontal striping.
 In older specimens, the lower stems have lost their leaves.
 Young branches are stiffly upright, seldom branching, silky hairy and 6–10 mm (0.24–0.40 in) thick, later tilting over.
 The leaves are set alternately along the branches, at an upward angle and overlapping.
-They lack both stipules and leaf stalks, are broadly lance-shaped or elliptic, 4–5½ cm (1.6–2.2 in) long and 1¼–2½ cm (½–1 in) wide, are silvery in colour due to a dense covering of silky hairs, with more or less pointy tips, often with three or four reddish or amber-coloured, thickened teeth closely cropped.
+They lack both stipules and leaf stalks, are broadly lance-shaped or elliptic, 4–5.5 cm (1.6–2.2 in) long and 1.8–2.5 cm (0.5–1 in) wide, are silvery in colour due to a dense covering of silky hairs, with more or less pointy tips, often with three or four reddish or amber-coloured, thickened teeth closely cropped.